Top 10 Strongest "Metal Gear Solid" Characters

-Throughout decades of lore, you'll control generations of government agents code-named "Snake" to prevent nuclear wars.
-But despite their espionage and gunplay aptitude, you're opposed by powerful enemies with unique abilities, creating epic confrontations—which characters reign supreme?
-These are the ten strongest heroes and villains throughout Metal Gear Solid!
+Throughout decades of lore, you'll control generations of government agents codenamed "Snake" to prevent nuclear wars.
+But despite their espionage and gunplay aptitude, you're opposed by powerful enemies with unique abilities, creating epic confrontations.
+Which characters reign supreme?
+These are the ten strongest heroes and villains in the Metal Gear Solid series.

 Major spoilers ahead for MGS1-5.